 University of Washington

-Watch all of this year's videos on AIAA's YouTube channel.
+Watch all of the 2020 videos on AIAA's YouTube channel.

-The AIAA through the Applied Aerodynamics, Aircraft Design, Design Engineering and Flight Test Technical Committees and the AIAA Foundation invites all university students to participate in the Cessna/Raytheon Missile Systems Student Design Build Fly competition.
-The contest will provide a real-world aircraft design experience for engineering students by giving them the opportunity to validate their analytic studies
+The 2020/2021 AIAA Design, Build, Fly competition will celebrate its 25th year.
+Started in 1996 by the AIAA Applied Aerodynamics, Aircraft Design and Flight Test Technical Committees as an opportunity for university students to apply real-world aircraft design experience by giving them the opportunity to validate their analytic studies.